-Celebrated every year between October 25-31, EB Awareness Week is an opportunity to raise public awareness and understanding of epidermolysis bullosa, promote the need for a cure, and to spur advocacy on behalf of those impacted by EB.
-Awareness is the first step towards securing much-needed funding for EB treatments and we won’t stop until treatments and cures are found.
+Celebrated every year between 25th and 31st of October, EB Awareness Week is an opportunity to raise public awareness and understanding of epidermolysis bullosa, promote the need for treatments and a cure, and to spur advocacy on behalf of those impacted by EB.

 To kick start the week, on October 24th we delivered a political briefing to launch our report ‘Life with EB in Ireland: An international review of quality-of-life and comparison of access to healthcare resources and government supports’, prepared in collaboration with the University of Limerick’s Kemmy Business School.

 Hosted by Mr. Chris Andrews T.D., Debra Ambassadors Emma Fogarty and Liz Collins, and Dr Darragh Flannery, Associate Professor in Economics at the University of Limerick, highlighted the important findings from our report and discussed the needs of people with EB.

 The key findings in the report are based on an international review of quality-of-life and comparison of access to healthcare resources and government supports in different countries.

 EB is a serious, chronic, incurable condition and as such it should be included in the Long-Term Illness scheme.